fornwall/rust-script/docs/README.md

 cargo install rust-script
 ```

-The latest stable version of Rust (1.47) is required.
+Rust 1.47 or later is required.

 ## Scripts